getgrav/grav-learn/pages/03.themes/08.customization/docs.md

              - user/themes/mytheme
              - user/themes/quark
    [/prism]
 3. Copy the `/user/themes/quark/blueprints.yaml` file into `/user/themes/mytheme/blueprints.yaml` in order to include the customizable elements of the theme in the admin.
+Open that file and edit the first 13 lines to match your newly created theme, i.e. rename `Quark` to `MyTheme` and provide description, info and URLs.

 4. Change your default theme to use your new **mytheme** by editing the `pages: theme:` option in your `user/config/system.yaml` configuration file:
    [prism classes="language-yaml line-numbers"]